Their popularity is due to the remarkable sound they produce. They have been an integral part of Asian culture for centuries.

 The best singing bowls are from the Dharamsala region in India, and are made of a seven metals alloy: bronze, copper, tin, zinc, iron, silver and gold, which corresponds to the seven planets of the solar system, seven chakras … etc.

-The sound is obtained by circular friction of the stick around the bowl to obtain a continuous sound.
+-The second sound requires more agility, it is the “singing” of the bowl itself.
+It is obtained by circular friction of the stick around the bowl.

 How to make your Tibetan bowl sing?

-Place the Tibetan bowl flat on your left hand, which must remain flat (the fingers must not touch the bowl).
-Hold the stick with your right hand, and begin by giving, gently and softly, one or several small blows to make the bowl ring.
+If you are right-handed, place the Tibetan bowl flat on your left hand which must remain flexible.
+Fingertips should not touch the bowl.
+Hold the stick with your right hand.
+Start by gently and gently giving one or more small taps on the outside of the bowl to make it ring.

-The simple fact of making your bowl sing is a meditation in itself, because one has to center oneself and be in the present moment.
+The simple act of ringing your bowl is a meditation in itself, because you have to center yourself and be in the present moment (listening).

 All our bowls are sold with their stick which is covered in felt for a softer sound.

 Arasia offers you handmade Tibetan bowls in Benares, the sacred city of India, as well as cushions for Tibetan bowls.